NitroG42/CrashDuringTestSample/README.md

         at com.android.server.am.InstrumentationReporter$MyThread.run(InstrumentationReporter.java:86)
 ```

-If the tests are launched through Android Studio instead of gradle:

 ## Result

 Right now this bug affect our CI, some of our jobs are regularly crashing in a random way.